 Cyberstalkers need not leave their home to find and harass their targets.
 Having this anonymity, they have no fear of physical violence or the victim’s loved ones since they cannot be physically touched in cyberspace.
 They also feel confident legal intervention is not likely given their invisibility.
 Essentially, Cyberstalkers have a free ticket to act and behave without repercussions.
 Given this cloak preventing identification, they may be thousands of miles away, as close as a neighbor or even closer being a relative.
 Their unknown potential, geographic whereabouts or motivations can be a chilling experience.

 Cyberstalking and the online predators who engage in these behaviors are growing with every passing year.
-Although organizations like the National Center for Victims of Crime work diligently to educate the public, society remains ignorant of the predators lurking within cyberspace.
-The reasoning for the public’s refusal to educate themselves and/or children lies in honest denial. and the
+Although organizations like the Department of Justice and the National Center for Victims of Crime work diligently to educate the public, society remains ignorant of the predators lurking within cyberspace.
+The reasoning for the public’s refusal to educate themselves and/or children lies in honest denial.

 By not affirming these dangers are real, people do not have to be concerned or set boundaries on the information they reveal online.
 Cyberstalkers and iPredators rely on the public not becoming educated on the necessary steps involved to reduce their potential of becoming their next target.
 The steps needed for online protection and reasonable security is quite easy and straightforward.
 Educate yourself and loved ones on iPredator and cyberstalking profiles, set boundaries on personal information disclosed online, refrain from engaging in social exchanges with people you do not know, familiarize yourself with local laws on cyber harassment and always have local law enforcement’s contact information at hand.